maxmpz/powerampapi/poweramp_skin_sdk/poweramp_skin_sample/readme.md

 opens Poweramp skin settings or directly start Poweramp with target skin applied
     * the activity is also used for skin development to force Poweramp to reload skin under development
     * the activity can be further customized as needed
 * one or multiple skins style definitions (see **[values/sample_skin_styles.xml](app/src/main/res/values/sample_skin_styles.xml)**, **[values/sample_skin_aaa_styles.xml](app/src/main/res/values/sample_skin_aaa_styles.xml)**)
 * all the required skin drawables, extra layouts, dimens, and other resources

-### How to start own skin (based on sample skin)
+### How to Start Own Skin (Based on Sample Skin)
 Skin development is done directly from Android Studio (3.2 was used for these skins development).
 * clone this repository, rename appropriately and change **[values/strings.xml](app/src/main/res/values/strings.xml)** labels and **[xml/skins.xml](app/src/main/res/xml/skins.xml)** entries
 * change application package, preferable to something containing **".poweramp.v3.skins."** as this is the substring that will be used in Poweramp to search for skin APKs in Play
 * edit app/build.gradle, replace ../../../audioplayer/bin/audioplayer.apk with path to your Poweramp v3 APK (**build 795** and above)
 ```
-additionalParameters "--shared-lib", "-I", "path to your Poweramp v3 APK"
+additionalParameters "--stable-ids", "stable-ids.txt", "--emit-ids", "stable-ids.txt", "--package-id", "0x80",  "-I", "path to your Poweramp v3 APK"
 ```
 * your emulated device needs to have Poweramp v3 installed (e.g. locate your Android\Sdk\platform-tools folder and copy the poweramp.apk into it.
 Open a shell and enter `./adb install poweramp.apk`)